Stupa: Tree of Life

 An important element in every stupa is the "Tree of Life".
 This is a wooden pole covered with gems and thousands of mantras; it is placed in the central channel of the stupa.
 It is positioned during a ceremony or initiation, where the participants hold colorful ribbons connected to the Tree of Life.
 Together, the participants make their most positive and powerful wishes, which are stored in the Tree of Life.
 In this way, the stupa is charged and starts to function.

 Benefits

-Building a stupa is considered extremely beneficial, leaving very positive karmic imprints in the mind.
-Future benefits from this action are said to result in fortunate rebirths.
-Fortunate worldly benefits also result, such as being born into a rich family, having a beautiful body, a nice voice, bringing joy to others, and having a long and happy life in which one's wishes are quickly fulfilled.
-On the absolute level, one will also be able to quickly reach enlightenment, the goal of Buddhism.
+In Buddhist tradition, building a stupa is believed to leave positive karmic imprints in the mind.
+According to these beliefs, this action results in fortunate rebirths.
+Traditional texts also attribute worldly benefits to the practice, such as being born into a rich family, having an attractive body, a nice voice, bringing joy to others, and having a long and happy life in which one's wishes are quickly fulfilled.
+The practice is viewed as a path toward reaching enlightenment.

 Destroying a stupa, on the other hand, is considered an extremely negative deed, similar to murder.
 Such an action is said to create massive negative karmic imprints, leading to serious future problems.
 It is said this action leaves the mind in a state of paranoia after death has occurred, leading to unfortunate rebirths.